 Second Violation: Up to Seven (7) days suspension, parent conference.

-LL.
+KK.
 Tardiness:

 A student will not fail to be in his/her place of instruction at the assigned time without a valid excuse.
+The below applies to per semester, per class.